 In an ideal world, the 4 Ps of marketing might include ping pong tables, paid time off, perks, and parties.
 But while those might be fun to have in your office, they don’t exactly guide your sales strategy (okay, unless you’re selling ping pong tables).

-That’s why the real 4 Ps have to be a bit more practical.
+That’s why the real 4 Ps in marketing are a bit more practical.
 And they were designed to help you engage your audience and increase sales.

 In 1960, marketing professor Edmund Jerome McCarthy introduced the 4 Ps in his book, “Basic Marketing: A Managerial Approach.”
 And they’ve stood the test of time almost 60 years later.
 Why?
 Because McCarthy took consumer behavior into account.
 He considered the four elements of marketing that affect how consumers value your brand and turned them into four invaluable tools that you can use to guide your marketing objectives.

 Why are the 4 P's in marketing important?